Zouizoui78/python-bundler/README.md

 ## How to use

+Download the bundler from the [releases](https://github.com/Zouizoui78/python-bundler/releases/latest) and extract the files somewhere.

-Consider the following folder structure :
+Let's consider the following folder structure as an example.
+The `test-app` is the one from the root of this project.

     tmp
     ├── python-bundler